Post-quantum hash functions using $\mathrm{SL}_n(\mathbb{F}_p)$: Properties of the constructed hash functions

 \subsection{Preimage and collision resistance, and post-quantum heuristics}

 We now analyze the resistance of our model to finding preimages and to collisions.
 Observe that finding a preimage of a particular hash value (resp.~finding a collision of hash values) is equivalent to finding a factorization of a given group element (resp.~of the identity) in $\SL_n(\FF_p)$ with respect to the generating set.
+We note that in general, Tillich--Z\'emor hash functions seem to have robust collision resistance; see~\cite{Tinani23}.

 The matrices $A_p,B_p$ involved have order $p$, so a factorization can be seen as a family of equations $\{\eqref{equation: Em}\}_{m\ge0}$ with variables satisfying: